Gretel - Job Search Burnout? Get Unstuck and Re-Inspired

 Kudos for doing a good job and being a contender!
 The decision between top candidates often comes down to personality or minor preferences so unless you did something wrong, be encouraged that you made the final round.

-Keep your spirits up however you can, because that will make your search go faster and make you more likely to win the offer.
-Sometimes that means more time to your search to reenergize it, and sometimes it means taking a break for a couple of weeks and giving yourself a reset.
+Sometimes that means spending more time on your search to reenergize it, and sometimes it means taking a break for a couple of weeks and giving yourself a reset.

 Either way, the most important piece is staying positive.